 Investing and Saving in our Children’s Education Funds

-By the end of 2019, my children will be ages 19 (Amber* is in second year university), 17 (Chris* is in his final year of high school), 14 (Phillip* is in his first year of high school) and 10 (Audrey* is in elementary school).
+By the end of 2020, my children will be ages 20 (Amber* is in third year of university), 18 (Chris* is entering university), 15 (Phillip* is in high school) and 11 (Audrey* is in elementary school).

 Why is this important?